- 1 Staghorn Fern Overview

 Staghorn Fern Care

-It is not difficult to take care of a staghorn fern, as they’re mostly self-sustaining.
+Despite what you might think, they’re not difficult to care for as they’re mostly self-sustaining.
 However, they do need a few things for optimal growth.
 Read on to find out more.

-With the exception of Platycerium veitchii, staghorn fern grows in the crooks of tree branches or on tree trunks.
+With the exception of Platycerium veitchii, these ferns grow in the crooks of tree branches or on tree trunks.
 Most can tolerate full sun, but prefer bright indirect light, such as what they get in their tropical homes.
 Indoors, they should be placed in the brightest location you have that doesn’t get direct sunlight.

 Since they are tropical plants, they also prefer warmer climates.
-Platycerium bifurcatum and platycerium veitchii can handle temperatures down to about 30 degrees Fahrenheit.
-Comparatively, P. alcicorne and P. hillii want it to be above 40 degrees, P. stemaria above 50 degrees, and most other varieties above 60.
+Platycerium bifurcatum and Platycerium veitchii can handle temperatures down to about 30° Fahrenheit.
+Comparatively, P. alcicorne and P. hillii want it to be above 40°, P. stemaria above 50°, and most other varieties above 60°.

 These plants can tolerate hotter conditions, but tend to prefer the range between 60-80 degrees as an optimal zone.
 In California, Florida, and other locations which have tropical climates, these plants can survive outdoors for most to all year.
 However, in other areas, it may be necessary to overwinter your staghorn fern indoors.

-Needless to say, the 60-80 degree zone makes the climate inside your home nearly perfect for growing these indoors!
+Needless to say, the 60-80° zone makes the climate inside your home nearly perfect for growing these indoors!

-As an epiphitic plant, staghorn fern has roots which grasp onto wooden surfaces to hold them in place.
+As an epiphitic plant, it has roots which grasp onto wooden surfaces to hold them in place.
 Water is absorbed directly through the leaves of the plant.
 While the roots need water as well, they do not need it as often.

 Watering is one of the largest sources of difficulty for growers, as it largely depends on how you have the plant mounted and how much light and heat it’s receiving.